 What are the premiums that you need to pay?
 For the initial premium, you can choose to put in a lump sum of between $5k-$50k.

-Also, the maximum amount that you can contribute into the plan is $200k.
+The maximum amount that you can contribute to the plan is $200k.

 How Does Elastiq Work?

 The policy states that the interest rate is guaranteed for the first 3 years after signing up for the policy.

 This guaranteed interest is only applicable for your initial single premium.